Danny McManus: Edmonton Eskimos

 Any animosity McManus must have felt to the Eskimos must have quickly cooled, however, as he signed with Edmonton during the off-season as a free agent following his release by British Columbia.

-Once again, he was second in the league in passing yardage for 1996, this time behind Doug Flutie, with 4,425 yards, 22 touchdowns, and 19 interceptions.
-He led the Eskimos to second in the Western Division and the Grey Cup game, including a 68–7 slaughtering of McManus's old Blue Bombers in the Western Semi-Final.
-In the driving snow at Ivor Wynne Stadium, the Toronto Argonauts defeated Edmonton in the 84th Grey Cup 43–37.
-He had an excellent game despite the conditions with 413 yards and three touchdowns, but was outplayed by Toronto's Flutie, who was named the most outstanding player.
+In 1996, McManus once again was second in the league in passing yardage, this time behind Doug Flutie, with 4,425 yards.
+This total was third highest for a single season in Edmonton history.
+His 582 pass attempts were second in a single season in Edmonton history.
+The Eskimos finished second in the Western Division.
+In the West Semi-Final at Commonwealth Stadium in Edmonton, the Eskimos slaughtered McManus’ former team, the Winnipeg Blue Bombers, 68–7.
+Edmonton defeated Calgary 15–12 the following week in the West Final.
+In the Grey Cup game, played in driving snow at Ivor Wynne Stadium, the Toronto Argonauts defeated Edmonton in the 84th Grey Cup 43–37.
+McManus had an excellent game despite the conditions with 413 yards (4th all-time in a Grey Cup game) and three touchdowns (tied for 2nd all-time in a Grey Cup game), but was outplayed by Toronto's Flutie, who was named the most outstanding player.
 McManus's only interception of the game came when Doug Flutie's brother Darren fell trying to catch a well-thrown ball, and the ball ricocheted off of Flutie and into the waiting arms of a Toronto defensive back, who returned it for a touchdown.

 1997 was a slight regression for him, but not for the Eskimos as they won their division for the first time since 1991.
 McManus fell to fourth in passing yardage but was still the Edmonton nominee for Most Outstanding Player.
 Edmonton was hosting the 85th Grey Cup that year and hopes were high that the Eskimos would play at it, but Edmonton lost a heart-breaking Western final to the Saskatchewan Roughriders 31–30.
 McManus threw for an excellent 407 yards in the game in a losing effort.